Make a paper pumpkin basket with this printable template, perfect for Halloween or Fall crafting fun with the kids!

 The pumpkin template comes in both full colour and line art so kids can colour their own.
 The example in the photograph is the line art version printed to orange construction paper.

-We recommend you use heavy weight stock for the paper, especially if you plan of filling the basket.
+We recommend printing this to card stock, especially if you plan on filling the basket.
 Paper will also work, it just won’t be quite as sturdy.

 How to make a Pumpkin Basket